dscc-admin-ch/lomas/server/README.md

 ### On local machine
 The tests will be based on the config in `lomas/server/src/tests/test_config` and be executed with the AdminYamlDatabase.
-Therefore, go to `lomas/server/src` and run `python -m unittest discover -s.`
+Therefore, go to `lomas/server/src` and run `python -m unittest discover -s .`

 ### In container
 The tests will be based on the config in `lomas/server/src/tests/test_config` and be executed with the AdminMongoDatabase.
-For this, go to `lomas/server/src` and run `python -m unittest discover -s.`
+For this, go to `lomas/server/src` and run `python -m unittest discover -s .`